Intro To Modes

-In this 8-week course we will break down one of the basic building blocks of music — the modes — into digestible parts both sonically and theoretically so they can be used with ease.
+In this Intro To Modes Course will break down one of the basic building blocks of music — the modes — into digestible parts, both sonically and theoretically, so you can use them with ease.

 This course will:

-- give you greater choices when developing your own compositions.
+Give you greater color choices when developing your own compositions

-- help you grasp command of the core, skeletal material of music.
+Help you grasp command of the core material of music

 Learn to play confidently while capturing the unique quality of each mode in your improvisations and compositions.
 This ease only comes from the deep exploration based on how you hear, in your own particular way.
 This course breaks down that exploration into its core essence, step-by-step.